Anchor: Deadweight

-This is an anchor which relies solely on being a heavy weight.
+A deadweight is an anchor that relies solely on being a heavy weight.
 It is usually just a large block of concrete or stone at the end of the chain.
-Its holding power is defined by its weight underwater (i.e. taking its buoyancy into account) regardless of the type of seabed, although suction can increase this if it becomes buried.
+Its holding power is defined by its weight underwater (i.e., taking its buoyancy into account) regardless of the type of seabed, although suction can increase this if it becomes buried.
 Consequently, deadweight anchors are used where mushroom anchors are unsuitable, for example in rock, gravel or coarse sand.
-An advantage of a deadweight anchor over a mushroom is that if it does become dragged, then it continues to provide its original holding force.
+An advantage of a deadweight anchor over a mushroom is that if it does drag, it continues to provide its original holding force.
 The disadvantage of using deadweight anchors in conditions where a mushroom anchor could be used is that it needs to be around ten times the weight of the equivalent mushroom anchor.

 Auger

 Auger anchors can be used to anchor permanent moorings, floating docks, fish farms, etc. These anchors, which have one or more slightly pitched self-drilling threads, must be screwed into the seabed with the use of a tool, so require access to the bottom, either at low tide or by use of a diver.
 Hence they can be difficult to install in deep water without special equipment.

 Weight for weight, augers have a higher holding than other permanent designs, and so can be cheap and relatively easily installed, although difficult to set in extremely soft mud.